dinkelburg/diversdesk/diversdesk/src/content/blog/en/seo-for-dive-centers.md

 <h2 id="keep-website-fast" class="section-heading">6.
 Keep Your Website Fast</h2>
 <p>
 A slow website can be frustrating for your guests and it can also hurt your rankings.
 Google prefers fast sites because people do too.
 In many cases, large image files are the main reason for slow loading times.
 Try compressing your photos before uploading them.
-If you use videos, keep them short or <a href="https://www.youtube.com/" target="_blank" rel="noopener">link them from YouTube</a> instead of hosting them directly on your site.
+If you use videos, keep them short or <a href="https://www.youtube.com/" target="_blank" rel="noopener" style="color:#F86545">link them from YouTube</a> instead of hosting them directly on your site.
 Avoid design elements that are too heavy or take too long to load.
 </p>
 <p>
-To check how your website is performing, use a free tool like <a href="https://pagespeed.web.dev/" target="_blank" rel="noopener">PageSpeed Insights</a>.
+To check how your website is performing, use a free tool like <a href="https://pagespeed.web.dev/" target="_blank" rel="noopener" style="color:#F86545">PageSpeed Insights</a>.
 It gives you clear suggestions and shows what needs improvement.
 </p>

 <h2 id="blog-posts-seo" class="section-heading">7.
 Create Helpful Blog Posts to Support Your SEO</h2>